Consumer FAQs

 Renewable Energy Credits (RECs)

-REC prices for each Program Year can be found in the Program Guidebook, found on the Program Documents page.
+REC prices for each Program Year can be found in the Program Guidebook, available on the Program Documents page.

 No. Although you can keep your RECs or sell them to someone besides utilities, participating in Illinois Shines and thus allowing your RECs to be sold to the utility is likely to be your best financial option.
 Selling your RECs through this Program will make it more likely that your solar project will save you money.

-Once your solar project is approved to participate in the Program, REC transfers happen automatically and electronically for the duration of the contract the project is awarded via the Program, which might be 15 or 20 years.
+Once your solar project is approved to participate in the Program and is Part II verified, REC transfers happen automatically and electronically for the duration of the project contract awarded by the Program, typically 15 or 20 years.
 Your Approved Vendor will take care of the transaction details with the utility that purchases the RECs your system produces.
 The REC payments may affect the economic terms of your installation transaction, however; you should discuss that with your installer and/or Approved Vendor.
-As always, feel free to shop around and consider carefully among installers and/or Approved Vendors before making a final decision.
+Shop around and consider carefully among installers and/or Approved Vendors before making a final decision.

 By state law, the funds come from the ratepayers of large electric utilities in Illinois.
 Every utility customer contributes funds through a dedicated line item for renewable energy resources on their monthly electric bill.
 A utility will use these funds to purchase RECs from your Approved Vendor.